FoxxMD/blog/_posts/2026-04-20-scaling-renovate.md

 Though some projects do a [good job](https://github.com/immich-app/immich/blob/f909648bce8cf181512f388072abb6d1141f8a23/docker/docker-compose.yml#L52) of pinning their dependencies to specific digests or patch versions, most do not.
 You'll often find projects that only specify a major version like `postgres:14` or `redis:8`.

 Usually, it's inferred by these projects that this version must stay the same.
-Even if the dependency can be updated to the next major version with breaking compatibility, the project may still depend on the version in their compose.yaml stack for some specific behavior.
+Even if the dependency can be updated to the next major version without breaking compatibility, the project may still depend on the version in their compose.yaml stack for some specific behavior.

 Additionally, many projects in the selfhosted community use the *same, known, common dependencies* in this style.
 Dependencies like databases, cache, and queues are common in projects found in the homelab.
 With the Renovate config given in Nick's guide, all of these dependencies get PRs to bump major/minor versions when we really do not want them.
 It adds a ton of noise and alarm fatigue to have to constantly close these.